 - Don’t feel daunted, but inspired

 Learning to code may seem daunting, but Emily encourages learners to think about it differently:

 “Remember that humans made computers, not the other way around.
 Everything that the all-star coders at Google and Facebook know, they had to learn, and you can learn it too!
 Set small, incremental goals for yourself, and don’t compare yourself to those around you.
 Solicit advice from people you trust, but pave your own path.”

-If this advice has whet your appetite for learning, check out our bachelor’s degree in Frontend Web Development – you can do the whole degree online and it can be adapted to your needs and schedule.
+If this advice has whet your appetite for learning, check out our bachelor-level diploma in Front-end Web Development – you can do the whole diploma online and it can be adapted to your needs and schedule.

-Our student advisors are available to answer any questions you may have on our degree – you can book a call here!
+Our student advisors are available to answer any questions you may have on our diploma – you can book a call here!